Rei II

 "Rei II", also known by the Japanese title is the sixth episode of the anime Neon Genesis Evangelion, which was created by Gainax.
 "Rei II" was written by Hideaki Anno and Akio Satsukawa and directed by Hiroyuki Ishido.
 The series is set fifteen years after a worldwide cataclysm named Second Impact, and is mostly set in the futuristic, fortified fictional city of Tokyo-3.
-The episode's protagonist is teenage boy Shinji Ikari, who is recruited by his father Gendo to the organization Nerv to pilot a bio-machine mecha named Evangelion against beings called Angels.
-In the episode, Shinji must annihilate the fifth Angel Ramiel, who is able to destroy every enemy in its vicinity with an accelerated particles cannon.
+The episode's protagonist is teenage boy Shinji Ikari, who is recruited by his father Gendo to the organization Nerv to pilot a biomechanical mecha named Evangelion against beings called Angels.
+In the episode, Shinji must annihilate the fifth Angel Ramiel, who is able to destroy every enemy in its vicinity with an accelerated particle cannon.
 A plan called Operation Yashima is worked out, which involves Shinji shooting Ramiel from a distance with a Positron Rifle.

-Production of the sixth episode took place simultaneously with the fifth, "Rei I", before the third, "A Transfer" and the fourth, "Hedgehog's Dilemma".
+Production of the sixth episode took place simultaneously with the fifth, "Rei I", before the third, "A Transfer", and the fourth, "Hedgehog's Dilemma".
 The final scene, in which female pilot Rei Ayanami smiles at Shinji, has been described by staff and critics as the end of Evangelion's grand narrative.
-"Rei II" first aired on TV Tokyo on November 8, 1995, and scored a 7.7% rating audience share on Japanese TV.
+"Rei II" first aired on TV Tokyo on November 8, 1995, and scored a 7.7% audience share on Japanese TV.
 The episode was positively received by critics, who praised the interpretation of the Japanese voice actors, the deepening of the relationship between Shinji and Rei, and the realism of Operation Yashima.
 The Operation entered Japanese popular culture, being referenced on other shows.
 Merchandise based on the episode was also released.